Child Therapy in Reston, VA—Fairfax Child and Adolescent Therapy/Counseling

 - Continued fixation with food, recipes or cooking.

 - Cooking intricate meals for others, but refusing to participate.

 - Avoidance of social functions, family and friends.

 - Switching between overeating and fasting.

 The therapists and counselors at Thriveworks ensure the environment is a safe and inviting one, helping children and adolescents feel protected from any threats they may have of their sense of control.
 The therapist will work with the child to find out about their issue, uncover what they are feeling and take the journey with them to make a strategy to a healthier and enjoyable life.

 Thriveworks in Reston, VA Child and Adolescent Therapy/Counseling: Experienced, Professionally Licensed and Credentialed Therapists

-The therapists and counselors at Thriveworks in Reston, VA have professional licenses, credentials and the knowledge of the many kinds of issues that children and adolescents face—from eating disorders and parental divorce to learning disabilities and the loss of an individual in the family or somebody close.
+The therapists, counselors, and psychologists at Thriveworks Reston, VA in Fairfax have professional licenses, credentials and the knowledge of the many kinds of issues that children and adolescents face—from eating disorders and parental divorce to learning disabilities and the loss of an individual in the family or somebody close.
 Thriveworks therapists work with the child and parents in order to find the path to mental wellness.